Venezuela's Chavez to be embalmed for public view

 Maduro is expected to continue bashing Washington, at least until the election.
 He may have to step down from his role as caretaker president to launch his candidacy and one official source told Reuters that Chavez's son-in-law, Science Minister Jorge Arreaza, might step into that role.

-Capriles, an athletic career politician and lawyer from a wealthy family, wants Venezuela to follow Brazil's softer center-left model.
+Capriles, an athletic career politician and lawyer from a wealthy family, wants Venezuela to follow Brazil's softer centre-left model.

 Venezuela's heavily traded global bonds, which gained before Chavez's death, were down for a second straight day on Thursday as investors realized his economic model of government control could persist for years.
 Yields for the 2027 bond spiked to nearly 9.5 percent as prices continued to fall.